 Why Water Softener Maintenance Matters

-Without regular maintenance, buildup can form inside the tank, or salt can solidify into a crust that stops proper regeneration.
+Without regular water softener maintenance, buildup can form inside the tank, or salt can solidify into a crust (a salt bridge) that stops proper regeneration.
 Even small issues like a clogged injector or misaligned valve can reduce performance.
-Keeping up with maintenance allows your softener to run efficiently, use less salt and water, and deliver consistently soft, clean water throughout your home.
+Keeping up with maintenance allows your softener to:

-Top Signs Your Water Softener Needs Maintenance
+Top 6 Signs It’s Time for Water Softener Maintenance

 1. Your Water Feels Hard Again

 If soap no longer lathers easily or your skin feels dry after washing, your softener may not be removing minerals effectively.
-White spots on dishes or buildup around faucets are also signs that service is due.
+White spots on dishes or buildup around faucets are also clear signs that service is due.
 This often means the resin bed needs cleaning or the system isn’t completing its regeneration cycle properly.

 2. Your Water Tastes or Smells Different

 A change in taste or odor can signal a problem inside the softener.
 A salty taste might mean too much brine is reaching your water supply.
 A metallic or musty smell could point to bacteria or sediment buildup in the tank.
-When this happens, it’s best to schedule professional maintenance to clean and sanitize the system.
+When this happens, it’s best to schedule professional water softener maintenance to clean and sanitize the system.

 3. The Salt Level Isn’t Changing

 The salt in your brine tank should gradually dissolve as the system regenerates.
 If the salt level stays the same for weeks, it could be a salt bridge, which forms when salt hardens together and prevents the water below from reaching it.
 On the other hand, if you’re going through salt unusually fast, there may be a leak or programming error causing the softener to regenerate too frequently.
-Checking your salt level regularly helps catch these issues early.

 4. The System Regenerates Too Often or Not Enough